Oklahoma State Highway 99

-State Highway 99, abbreviated SH-99, is a north–south state highway through central Oklahoma.
-It runs from the Texas border at Lake Texoma to the Kansas border near Lake Hulah.
+State Highway 99 (SH-99) is a north–south state highway through central Oklahoma.
+It runs from the Texas state line at Lake Texoma to the Kansas state line near Lake Hulah.
 It is 241.5 mi long.
-The highway overlaps US-377 for over half its length.
+The highway overlaps U.S. Highway 377 (US-377) for over half its length.

 SH-99 continues as K-99 after crossing the border into Kansas.
 This road continues for 233 mi to the Nebraska border, where it becomes Nebraska Highway 99, which lasts an additional 14 mi.
 Thus, SH-99 is part of a triple-state highway numbered "99", which lasts a total of 488 mi.

-State Highway 99 began as State Highway 48, a short highway connecting Ada to Holdenville.
+SH-99 began as SH-48, a short highway connecting Ada to Holdenville.
 This highway was gradually expanded until it became a border-to-border route.
 In 1938, it was renumbered to match K-99, which was renumbered from K-11 the same day.